brunck/datadog-dotnet-mobile-sdk-bindings/README.md

 Copyright 2019 Datadog, Inc.

-For more information, please refer to the [Datadog Android SDK repository](https://github.com/DataDog/dd-sdk-android).
+For more information, please refer to the [Datadog Android SDK repository](https://github.com/DataDog/dd-sdk-android) or the [Datadog iOS SDK repository](https://github.com/DataDog/dd-sdk-ios).